 Research and Health Care Transformation

 LifeBio captures life stories for better health and improves social connectedness.
 LifeBio also builds loneliness interventions and agetech solutions to help people living with Alzheimer's and their caregivers.
+Our latest research and publications are below.
+LifeBio is an evidence-informed solution.

 For more on Research on Life Story Work & the Power of Life Stories for Better Health click here